Winston-Salem Leaf Collection Schedule 2023

 That mountain of leaves can be a nuisance.
 Make sure you don’t miss the local leaf pickup schedule!
 The best way to rid your yard of leaves is to blow them to the curb with a blower or pile them all onto a canvas and get someone to help you drag them to the street.
 You’ll want to dump your leaves just inside the curb.

-Officially, they’re not supposed to end up on the street, but in our experience, we have seen most people put them on the curb and not on the road.
-Probably because if the wet leaves sit on your grass for too long, they’ll kill it.
+Officially, they’re not supposed to end up on the street, but in our experience, we have seen most people put them on the curb rather than on the road.
+Probably because if the wet leaves sit on your grass for too long, they’ll kill it

 Once leaf collection begins, estimated pickup dates will be revised frequently.
 Inclement weather, equipment malfunction, leaf volume, and other factors affect the pace of leaf collection.

-Once it is updated for 2023, residents can go to the city’s leaf routes site to track the progress of leaf collection and enter their address for an estimate of when the leaf trucks will be coming to their neighborhood.
-You can see when the scheduled leaf pickup is in your quadrant, as well as which rounds of leaves have already been collected, and there is also access to order a new yard cart.
+Residents can go to the city’s leaf routes site to track the progress of leaf collection and enter their address to estimate when the leaf trucks will be coming to their neighborhood.
+You can see when the scheduled leaf pickup is in your quadrant and which rounds of leaves have already been collected.
+There is also access to order a new yard cart.

 Residents who do not have access to a computer can call CityLink at 311 (336-727-8000 if outside city limits), and a City Link agent will give them their estimated pickup date.